Glossary entry (derived from question below)

 I've heard several names, though this is what came to mind first.
 I think they're mostly brand names, and vary from country to country.
 Thanks!

-María Eugenia Wachtendorff
+agree María Eugenia Wachtendorff

 4 hrs